SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_easub/3_setup_ea_bas.md

 # Setup SAP Business Application Studio

-SAP Business Application Studio (BAS), the next generation of SAP Web IDE is available as a cloud service.
-It provides developers a desktop-like experience similar to market leading IDEs with development tools such as wizards and templates, graphical editors, quick deployment, and more.
+SAP Business Application Studio (BAS) is based on Code OSS and available as a cloud service, featuring development tools such as wizards and templates, graphical editors, quick deployment, and more.